ELITR/SLTev/README.md

 2. Ask SLTev to provide you with the current version of input files:
 ```
 SLTev -g SLTev-sample --outdir my-evaluation-run-1
+# To use your existing checkout of elitr-testset, add -T /PATH/TO/YOUR/elitr-testset
 ```

 3. Run your models on files in ``my-evaluation-run-1`` and put the outputs into the same directory, with filename suffixes as described above.